 Many people prefer to use stainless steel because they are easy maintenance, look incredible with a very modern kitchen design, and have a very clean appearance.
-Stainless steel backsplashes come in tiles or as a solid sheet which offers a uniform and sleek appearance.
-The other advantage to choosing stainless steel, you do not use grout and the material will last forever!
+Stainless steel backsplashes come in tiles or as a solid sheet that offers a uniform and sleek appearance.
+The other advantage of choosing stainless steel, you do not use grout and the material will last forever!

-If applying a backsplash to the back of your stove, you can add a wonderful focal point by applying a color, arrange in a pattern, or by mixing and matching different colors.
-If you do not have a lot of money to spend, consider the stove top wall and use a less expensive material.
+If applying a backsplash to the back of your stove, you can add a wonderful focal point by applying color, arrange in a pattern, or by mixing and matching different colors.
+If you do not have a lot of money to spend, consider the stovetop wall and use a less expensive material.

 Brick is a wonderful choice to add a touch of warmth to your kitchen either in its natural state or after painting.
 Similar to stone, it can be a little difficult to clean but if sealed properly, you will enjoy low maintenance just make sure you clean the surface regularly.

 Glass has become a very popular choice as of late.
 It’s inexpensive, offers a modern appearance, is easy to maintain, and you have the option to customize it to your design.
 The surface of the glass is smooth, seamless, and will reflect light to brighten up your kitchen.

 If you are someone who insists on marching to your own drummer, rare materials might be just what you are looking for.
 Some of these materials include a chalkboard, bamboo, pounded copper and so many other materials.
 Visit your local home improvement store and let them show you some of these fabulous materials.

 When you are looking around to find the right backsplash, consider your space, colors, and your kitchen design.
 If you enjoy cooking and are in the kitchen a lot, choose a material that is easy to clean so you are not spending hours scrubbing and cleaning up.